Climb Mount Olympus With Alpine Ascents

 This climb is open to any physically fit enthusiastic novice or beginner.
 Though we provide one day of training during the climb, we recommend participants have prior experience with backpacking and camping.
-This trip entails an extremely rigorous three days of climbing, and excellent physical condition is mandatory.
+This trip is extremely rigorous and excellent physical condition is mandatory.
 Please note the guide retains the right, at any point, to determine whether a climber is sufficiently fit to continue the climb.

-A mandatory gear check will take place the day before your climb at 6:00 p.m.
+A mandatory gear check will take place the day before your climb.
 You are required to attend this meeting so we can do a thorough gear check, provide packing suggestions, review the route we will be taking, discuss Leave No Trace practices, and answer any questions you may have regarding the climb.

 Location: Alpine Ascents office @ 109 West Mercer St., Seattle, WA

 What to bring: Please bring your pack fully loaded with all gear listed on the Gear List.
 Climbers can pick up rental Gear at the gear check.